-One of the main causes of the French Revolution was the financial crisis which forced King Louis XVI to levy a new land tax in the hope of solving his monetary problems.
+Did you know that one of the main causes of the French Revolution was the financial crisis which forced King Louis XVI to levy a new land tax in the hope of solving his monetary problems?

-The French Aristocracy, the most spoilt and wealthy in Europe, played, whilst the poor, the starving, the sick, and the tired, became more and more resentful.
+The French Aristocracy were reputed to be the most spoilt and wealthy in Europe.
+Whilst they spent fortunes on lives of luxury and no-limits entertainment, the poor, the starving, the sick, and the tired, became more and more resentful.

 When new controller general of finance, Charles De Calonne, suggested that France begin taxing the previously exempt Nobility, they refused.